ruelblaranjo28-cloud/ruelblaranjo28-cloud/README.md

 ## Junior Data Scientist | Python • R • Statistical Modeling

-Computer Systems Engineering graduate with hands-on experience in data analysis and machine learning.
+Computer Systems Engineering graduate with hands-on experience in Data Analysis and Machine Learning.
 Skilled in Python and R, with projects focused on extracting insights and supporting data-driven decisions.

 ---